binodbarai/binodbarai/README.md

 - 👋 Hi, I’m @binodbarai
 - 👀 I’m interested in codig,UI\UX design,web development.
-- 🌱 I’m currently learning basic C programming and photoshop.
+- 🌱 I’m currently working with spring boot and angular.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me....You can find me on instagram as @bee_nod123 and also in messenger as @ Binod Barai.